igorwojda/kotlin-coding-challenges/README.md

 ## More codding challenges

-- [GeeksForGeeks](https://practice.geeksforgeeks.org) - data structures / algorithms / company interview problems.
+- [GeeksForGeeks](https://practice.geeksforgeeks.org) - large and nicely segregated set of problems.
-- [CoderByte](https://coderbyte.com/challenges) - data structures / algorithms / company interview problems segregated
+- [HackerRank](https://www.hackerrank.com/dashboard) - large set of problems and additional interview problems for business.
-  by difficulty.
-They offer premium membership which gives you official step-by-step solutions and user solutions.
-- [HackerRank](https://www.hackerrank.com/dashboard) - data structures / algorithms / mathematics.
-- [Project euler](https://projecteuler.net/archives) - More complex challenges, usually related to mathematics.
-The have already 600+ problems and a new code challenge is available very week or two.
+- [Project euler](https://projecteuler.net/archives) - more complex challenges, usually related to mathematics.
+Site already contains 600+ problems and a new code challenge is available very week or two.
 You will probably have to discuss problem with community because solutions are not on the website.
+- [Advent of code](https://adventofcode.com/2018/events) - one month of various programing problems released daily at the end of the year.
+Fortunately archive of past events is still there.
 - [Code Google Com Codejam](https://code.google.com/codejam/past-contests) - Google Code Jam, calls on programmers around the world to solve challenging, algorithmic puzzles against the clock.
-FObtusely they publish all the past problems on their website.
+They publish all the past problems on their website.
-- [Advent of code](https://adventofcode.com/2018/events) - one months of various programing tasks at the end of each year released day by day during the advent.
-Archive of old problems is still there.
+- [CoderByte](https://coderbyte.com/challenges) - 200+ challenges, data structures / algorithms / company interview
+  problems segregated by difficulty.
+Unfortunately most of them is only available for premium users.
+Premium gives you access to premium step-by-step solutions and user solutions.
 - [CodeChef](https://www.codechef.com/problems/school) - contains set of programming problems segregated by difficulty.
 - [LeetCode](https://leetcode.com/problemset/all) - data structures / algorithms / company interview problems segregated
   by difficulty.